 NOTE: If you’ve done the repairs to your share of freehold flat ‘on the cheap’ and your insurer isn’t satisfied, they are perfectly within their rights to invalidate your insurance.
 Why?
 Bad repairs can easily go wrong a second time, and often make the situation even worse, which means to them you're a higher risk - a risk they may not wish to take.
 When repairing ANY property, we’d always advise investing in the best tools, tradespeople and materials you can.

-It’s with scenarios like this, are where the share of freehold vs leasehold debate really heats up and also why getting a share of freehold mortgage can be a challenge.
-In granting a mortgage, a lender is investing their capital into your property, so they want it to be safe.
+It’s with scenarios like this, are where the share of freehold vs leasehold debate really heats up and also why getting a share of freehold house repayments can be a challenge.
+In granting a house repayments, a lender is investing their capital into your property, so they want it to be safe.
 And sadly with a share of freehold flat, the large, often spontaneous maintenance costs, come as an immediate red flag, as costly unexpected issues (like the above) could see you fall behind on your repayments.

 Selling your Leasehold property to go share of freehold?